 When photographer Richard Roth decided he wanted to paddle the Beaver River in early January while it was -18C outside, he called me up to help with logistics.
 It was a crazy idea, but we both got some great images.
 And I still laugh every time I think about how he fell in and got completely submerged.

-Paddling and swimming over the shipwreck of the Sweepstakes in Tobermory’s Little Tub Harbour really is something special.
+Paddling and swimming over the shipwreck of the Sweepstakes in Tobermory’s Big Tub Harbour really is something special.
 Being a local, Parent knew just the right time to get there, when the light was good and all the tourists and snorkelers had gone home.

 This overnight trip I did with Fathom Paddle Guiding on the Bruce Peninsula was incredible.
 Setting out at Halfway Log Dump, we paddled to Stormhaven during sunset, then paddled back the next morning.
 As we circled Cave Point I climbed up a giant boulder and shot these two as they paddled past.

 Ariel Amaral at Stormhaven

 As we arrived at Stormhaven on an overnight SUP trip, we stayed offshore for a few minutes to avoid the bugs.
 It was a beautiful sunset and Ariel’s powerful paddling technique was a perfect subject to throw into this gorgeous scene.

 Rock climber Leslie Timms has been spending a lot of time scouting and creating new routes at Lion’s Head over the past couple of years.
 And all of the routes are only accessible by water.
 She recently picked up a SUP and vowed to return the next summer to continue scouting, climbing and paddling.

 A classic spot for Ontario’s whitewater types, the Hass Hole on the Lower Madawaska has it all; a great standing wave, complete with a drive-up cabin and firepit.
 We’d boil water for coffee while braving the frigid temps of early spring.